-Figure 2 delineates the NPVs of net benefit for a continuous range of herd sizes up to 25,000 cows, employing either CHP or CNG technologies, while solely selling the primary products of electricity or CNG, respectively.
-The results demonstrate a persistent negative net benefit across all dairy farm sizes, indicating that in the absence of auxiliary co-product sales or environmental credits, the base AD system does not generate positive revenue.
-Moreover, an inverse relationship between farm size and net benefit is observed, with larger farms registering greater negative net benefit values.
+Figure 2 delineates the NPVs of a continuous range of herd sizes up to 25,000 cows, employing either CHP or CNG technologies, while solely selling the primary products of electricity or CNG, respectively.
+The results demonstrate a persistent negative NPV across all dairy farm sizes, indicating that in the absence of auxiliary co-product sales or environmental credits, the base AD system does not generate positive revenue.
+Moreover, an inverse relationship between farm size and NPV is observed, with larger farms registering greater negative NPV values.
 This pattern persists for both CHP and CNG systems.